croct-tech/plug-js/docs/quick-start.md

 ## Setting Up

-> For convenience, we will use the CodePen for playing with the examples provided throughout this guide.
+> For convenience, we will use CodePen for playing with the examples provided throughout this guide.

 Follow the steps below to connect the playground with CodePen: